SAN Reliability and Fault Tolerance

 SAN is generally used by huge companies and requires management by an IT staff because it is significantly more complicated and costly than NAS.
 Its high speed as well as low latency make it ideal for some applications, including such video editing.
 Video editing necessitates equitable and prioritised bandwidth utilisation from across the network, which is a benefit of SAN.

-The fact that all access permissions negotiation occurs over Ethernet while the files are served via extremely fast Fibre Channel equates to very quippy performance on network computers, including very big datasets.
-As a result, SAN is now broadly used in cooperative video editing surroundings.
+The negotiation of access permissions over Ethernet, combined with the serving of files via extremely fast Fibre Channel, results in very responsive performance on network computers, even with very large datasets.
+Consequently, SAN has become widely used in collaborative video editing environments.

 SAN Varieties